h-gear/revolution/README.md

 `@software{Vroegh_hgear,author = {Vroegh, Thijs},license = {Apache 2.0},title = {{h-gear}},url = {https://github.com/h-gear/revolution}}`

 ## Acknowledgments
-This code is being developed by the Netherlands eScience Center in collaboration with the faculty of of American Studies at the University of Groningen.
+This code is being developed by the Netherlands eScience Center in collaboration with the faculty of American Studies at the University of Groningen.
 Our thanks go out to the authors that shared or open-sourced their code, enabling us to create this project that can hopefully be of service to many.
 Particularly, we like to thank the following people:
 * Cristian Marocico
 * Thomas Hoekstra
-* Cristian A. Marocico
 * Ramona Roller

 <!-- MARKDOWN LINKS & IMAGES -->